usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ) * normalize(vec3(xy, -z));
 ```

-At first glance these operations seem intimidating the execute on an FPGA, specifically the divisions and tan operation.
+At first glance, these operations seem intimidating the execute on an FPGA, specifically the divisions and tan operation.
 However, `resolution` and `field_of_view` are both constant, so anything involving them can be precomputed.
 In fact, the entire `z` assignment boils down to a constant.
-All other operations are linear, and can be computed with the vector math library we created.
+All other operations are linear and can be computed with the vector math library we created.
 Calculating a ray takes 9 cycles, but is pipelined.
 Here's what the operation looks like in Verilog:

 ```
 wire signed [`CORDW:0] x_signed, y_signed, x_adj, y_adj;